 How to Make Cassava Cake

 Making Cassava Cake is pretty easy.
 The main thing is getting hold of all the ingredients.
-You can get grated frozen cassava from ethnic stores.
+You can get frozen grated cassava from ethnic stores.
 And from then it is a simple process.
-The first thing is to make the Cassava Cake batter, followed by the luscious and decadent custard topping.
+The first thing is to make the Cassava Cake batter, followed by the sweetened luscious and decadent custard topping.
 Seriously cooking this is very easy.

 Making Cassava Cake Batter

-Step 2.
-This Cassava Cake batter than goes into a greased baking dish and is baked for 1 hr in a hot oven.
+- Step 2.
+This Cassava Cake mixture then goes into a greased rectangular baking dish and is baked for 1 hour in a hot oven.

 Making Cassava Cake Topping